slow-groovin/webpage-summary/README.md

 ## 1. Features

-1. Custom AI (LLM) provider configuration, use any provider you like
+1. Custom LLM Api provider configuration, use any provider you like
 2. Custom prompt templates
 3. Switch between different models or prompts on the page
 4. Input context length adjustment/limit & token usage view